-"No School" announcements will be made via the School Messenger Communication System, a telephone system that allows school personnel to send a recorded message to each student household.
+"No School" announcements will be made via the School Messenger Communication System.
 Messages will be delivered at approximately 5:45 a.m. on the morning of the cancellation unless conditions are such that the information is known on the previous day and notification can be sent on the evening prior to the cancellation.
 The following radio and television stations will also carry school cancellation/delay announcements:

-Radio: WBZ, WRKO, WPLM, WATD

-TV: Channel 4, 5, 7, 56, 25 and Cable 22
+Radio: WBZ, WRKO, WPLM, WATD TV: Channel 4, 5, 7, 56, 25 and Cable 22